SkyCiv Documentation

 Figure 3.
 Critical Flexure Section

-The Flexural limit state occurs at the Critical Flexure Section, located 0.7asup from the centre of the footing (Refer to Figure 3).
+The Flexural limit state occurs at the Critical Flexure Section, located 0.7asup from the center of the footing (Refer to Figure 3).

 The Flexural Demand or Mu is located at the Critical Flexure Section indicated in Figure 3, and is calculated using Equation 8.